sgpfaff/sgpfaff.github.io/_projects/1_project.md

     </div>
 </div>

 These two overdensities correspond to the two shells that exist at this time.
 Now trace the overdensities backwards in time.
 As you can see, they form at a lower radius and move outwards.
-However, the moving shell isn't the same group of stars slowly moving outward, rather it is new stars progressively reaching apocenter.
+However, the moving shells, which are boxed in red, aren't formed of a single group of stars slowly moving outward, rather it is new stars progressively reaching apocenter.
 As a result, we see each shell fade in and fade out as all of the stars eventually pass through.
 We can also see the shells overlapping, which is what I referred to as the stars "lapping" each other earlier.

 The stars bunch up at apocenter because this is the point where they are moving slowest, meaning that they are more likely to be there since this is a highly elliptical orbit.
 This is analogous to how a block oscillating on a spring moves slowest when it is at its maximum displacement.
 Considering the stars move slowest at apocenter in this situation, you have a better chance of finding stars at apocenter, which is why we see the bunches of stars at apocenter.